LibrariesHacked/create-librarydata/src/markdown/about.md

 - DCMS blog: [Open data - an update](https://dcmslibraries.blog.gov.uk/2020/08/03/library-open-data-an-update/)
 - Frictionless Data blog.
 A [Case study of using Table Schema to create a public library data schema](https://frictionlessdata.io/blog/2022/02/07/libraries-hacked/#schemas-and-frictionless-data).

 This website is to aid in using those schemas.
-It will include:
+Including:

 - Tools to help libraries create and publish open data
 - Visualisations of the data